SysAdminDk/Powershell/README.md

-Collection of PowerShell scripts that I created for automating the management of Microsoft infrastructure roles and features.
+### Collection of PowerShell
+Scripts that I create and use for automating the cleanup and management of Microsoft infrastructure.